About me

 Walless

-I am more known as hiaoxui, who developed Walless(PKU).
-Walless is a platform that helps Chinese netizens to circumvent Great Firewall.
-For over 7 years, I have been developing and funding this non-profit project to help tens of thousands people to access the global internet without censorship.
+I am also known as hiaoxui, the founder of WallessPKU.
+Walless is a platform that helps students from more than 100 institutions to circumvent the Great Firewall.
+For the past 10 years, I have been developing and funding this non-profit project that benefits tens of thousands of people to access the internet without censorship.

 My name